sniner/docuware-client/README.md

 response = org.create_data_entry_in_file_cabinet("FILE_CABINET_NAME", data)
 ```

-Update data fields of document:
+Update data fields of document.
+The _query_ parameter needs to return one single document. you can use a _for-loop_ to execute this function on multiple documents:
 ```python
 fields = {
     "FIELD1": "value1",